eoghan2t9/WSA-Installer/README.md

 <img width="1791" height="787" alt="Screenshot 2025-08-13 225749" src="https://github.com/user-attachments/assets/3dd780e1-4672-4594-b427-62320af61175" />

+## Contributing

+Contributions are welcome!
+If you have suggestions for improvements or encounter any issues, please feel free to open an issue or submit a pull request.

 ## Donation links

 Anything is super helpful!
 Anything donated helps me keep developing this program and others!
 - https://www.paypal.com/paypalme/lifeline42
 - https://cash.app/$codoen314

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/mastercodeon31415/WSA-Installer/blob/main/LICENSE) file for details.